 43 Signs of mental health problems at work and how to respond

 2020 was a year of trauma for many, and managing mental health problems at home and work has been a challenge.
-Those without anxiety and depression felt the impact and those with various mental health issues easily plummeted deeper due to isolation, financial hardship, and fear of the future.
-2021 is shaping up to have it’s own challenges as the pandemic crisis continues throughout the country.
-With so much uncertainty, paying attention to the mental health of employees is crucial.
+Those without anxiety and depression felt the impact, and those with various mental health issues quickly plummeted deeper due to isolation, financial hardship, and fear of the future.
+2021 is shaping up to have its challenges as the pandemic continues throughout the country.
+With so much uncertainty, paying attention to employees’ mental health is crucial.

 1 in 5 Americans are affected by a mental health condition, and unfortunately, less than half receive help for their situation.
 Ignoring your employees’ mental health issues can lead to poor performance and reduced productivity at work, along with the personal feelings of being alone, lost, and disconnected from others.